RaviKMalhotra/Microsoft-Azure/Azure Virtual Machine Scale Set.md

 - it allows for dynamic instance mixing, enabling the use of different VM types, as well as a combination of Spot and on-demand instances, for optimized performance and cost efficiency.
 - Flexible orchestration supports all key scale set features such as **metrics-based autoscaling**, **instance protection**, **standby pools**, **upgrade policies**, and more.

+# Scalet Sets with Uniform Orchestration
+- Uniform Orchestration mode is optimized and ideal for large-scale workloads with identical virtual machine instances.
+- Uniform orchestration ensures consistency by using a predefined virtual machine profile to deploy identical instances within a scale set.
+- While some customization of individual VMs is possible, Uniform orchestration primarily manages VMs as a group.
+- Uniform orchestration supports key scale set features, including **metrics-based autoscaling**, **instance protection**, and **automatic OS upgrades**.
 ## 1. GCP App Engine

 - Google App Engine is one of the earliest cloud computing services from Google.